labai/ted/README.md

 TED is library for Java to handle task execution.

-Tasks are created in Oracle/Postgres db (table tedtask).
+Tasks are created in Oracle/Postgres db (table _tedtask_).
 TED will check for new tasks in that table, retrieves them, call task processor and after finish will set status (DONE, ERROR or RETRY).

-### Main things kept in mind while creating TED
+#### Main things kept in mind while creating TED
 - simplicity of use;
 - good performance;
 - no jar dependencies;
 - easy support - it is possible to view task history in db, restart task;
 - can be used for short (~50ms) and long (~5h) tasks;

-### Features
+#### Features
 - is a part of war (or other app), there are no needs for separate process;
-- tasks are in db (table _tedtask_), thus, tasks remains after restart of tomcat;
+- tasks are in db, thus tasks remains after restart of tomcat;
 - it is possible to easy view tasks history;
 - there are auto cleaning after 35 days;
-- task will be executed only by 1 application instance (any first);
+- task will be executed only by 1 application instance (any);
 - works with PostgreSQL (9.5+) or Oracle DB;
-- task configuration is in separate .properties file;
+- task configuration is in separate ted.properties file;
-- it is possible to retry task by own retry policy;
+- it is possible to retry task by it's own retry policy;
+- ensures only one prime (main) instance of few app nodes at same time; after shutdown of prime node another node will become prime;

 TED can be helpful when:
-- you need to have task history in db table, easy browse, restart one or few selected tasks;
+- you need to have task history in db table, easy browse, restart one or few tasks;
 - to be sure task will remain even if app will be shutdown before finish execution;
 - need to balance load between few instances (e.g. tomcats);
 - need retry logic;

 There can be many use cases of TED, just few examples:
-- maintenance task for cleaning db data (will ensure only one instance do this task);
+- maintenance task (e.g. for cleaning db data) - will ensure only one instance do this task;
 - send (or wait for) asynchronous response to external system (task will remain in db even if tomcat will be shutdown, task will be retried until success)
-- generate 50k reports for customers (just create 50k tasks);
+- generate lot of (say 50k) reports for customers (just create 50k tasks);
-- generate report by request;
+- generate report by request asynchronously;

 Where TED isn't best solution